 Now when you apply a Cross Dissolve to the Compound clip, the transition behaves as expected.
 Both the title and the background effect will fade in and out.

-I hope you enjoyed this video about creating Motion templates and publishing them to Final Cut Pro.
+I hope you enjoyed this article about creating Motion templates and publishing them to Final Cut Pro.
 It really speeds up the editing process because it means you don’t have to create your generators, titles, effects and transitions from scratch every time.

 If you’ve got any questions or suggestions please comment.